Autonomous-Finance/aos-packages/packages/subscribable/README.md

 ## Subscription provider capabilities for an AO process

-This package facilitates the development of AO processes that require the ability to register subscribers for specific events and dispatch messages to them.
-Events are like topics in the pub-sub paradigm, but they allow for parameterization.
+This package facilitates the development of AO processes that require the ability to register subscribers for events concerning specific topics, such that notifications are dispatched to the subscribers whenever the topic-related events occur.

 The package comes in two flavours: